The first few days are the hardest.

 After books come pictures and photos on the wall.
 I find it immensely soothing, hammer and concrete nails in hand, boring holes in walls, concrete.
 The walls instantly become home – smiles come at you, watercolours, pencil, charcoal, beads, they acknowledge you.
+I know there are many things to fix and for some I need a Specialist Door Hardware for a couple of rooms that I need to remodel.
 Even if the rest of the ‘house’ takes a while to catch up.

 And when you’re done with putting away some boxes, you’ll find you’re done with one room.
 At first.
 Then another, and another, and before you know it, it is all unboxed, undone, placed.